Recently, as I was digging my way down a virtual rabbit hole, I unearthed Flash Fiction Magazine and rediscovered my fascination with flash fiction.

 Still, I don't consider myself a fiction writer (kids' books notwithstanding), so I was surprised when, after working up my courage to submit a story to Flash Fiction Magazine, it was accepted.
 I wrote "The Dancer" years ago in a writing workshop.
 The instruction was to read The Spanish Dancer, a poem by Rainer Maria Rilke, and write a story on whatever comes to mind.
 Buoyed by that small success, I kept on writing my little stories.

 But DAMN.
 The stuff bleeding from my imagination these days can be dark.
 One of my more macabre pieces, "The Lesson," was published on 101words.com.
 I imagined this story one night after looking up at the waning moon and thinking how sinister it looked.
-It made me wonder that people fixate on the full moon as the stuff of horror when a fat, happy, bright moon seems so benign in comparison to a sliver of a moon, so stingy with light.
+It made me wonder that people fixate on the full moon as the stuff of horror when a fat, happy, bright moon seems so benign in contrast to a sliver of a moon, so stingy with light.

 Writers understand how an innocent prompt or a rogue thought can yield unexpected results.
 The rest of you: take my word for it, and try not to be alarmed.